drainganggtb/Web-Design-Challenge/README.md

 - Is responsive using media queries.

 <h3>Finally, the website must be deployed to GitHub pages.<h3>
-Here is the link to GitHub Pages: <a href="https://drainganggtb.github.io/Web-Design-Challenge/WebVisualizations/index" target="_blank">WebVisualization</a>
+<a href="https://drainganggtb.github.io/Web-Design-Challenge/WebVisualizations/index" target="_blank">Here</a> is the link to GitHub Pages.